HershNagpal/webcheckers/docs/DesignDoc.md

 MoveManager is a class with the single responsibility of finding and classifying valid moves.
 MoveManger's purpose is further discussed in the next section.

+### Enhancement Features
+- General overview of additional features and how they function.
+- AI Player
+  * Players can start a game with a computer player through the home page.
+This brings the player to the game page like a normal game.
+  * As players makes a move and submits their turn, the AI player generates a valid move and checks that the move is able to submit.
+If the move is unable to submit, another move is still available and will be made.
+- Spectator Mode
+  * When a game is ongoing, players on the home page can start spectating that game.
+  * While spectating, the user cannot interact with the board between the two players playing.
+  * The board state is checked incrementally for updating similar to how a game typically updates.
+  * Users can stop spectating only by clicking on the exit button.
+  * While spectating, users cannot be challenged to a new game.
+- Replay Mode
+  * When a game has finished, players on the home page can replay that game through each turn.
+  * Turns are replayed by clicking the next and previous buttons on the page.
+  * The board state must keep track of the pieces that were captured each turn and their positions.
+  * Users can stop replaying only by clicking on the exit button.
+  * While replaying, users cannot be challenged to a new game.

 ### Design Improvements
+- Game Class
 Previously, the Game class contained over 660 lines of code.
 Many of these lines were used for the implementation of the piece movement feature.
 As a team, we have discussed creating a separate class dedicated to piece movement in order to clean up the look of the class.
 This would increase cohesion,